Hayes-Wheelwright matrix

-The Hayes-Wheelwright Matrix, also known as the product-process matrix, is a tool to analyze the fit between a chosen product positioning and manufacturing process.
+The Hayes-Wheelwright Matrix, also known as the product-process matrix, is a tool used to analyze the fit between a chosen product positioning and the appropriate manufacturing process.
+It was developed by, and named for, Robert H. Hayes and Steven C. Wheelwright, who published articles entitled "Link Manufacturing Process and Product Life Cycles" and "The Dynamics of Process-Product Life Cycles" in the Harvard Business Review in 1979.

 The first dimension of the matrix, the product lifecycle, is a measure of the maturity of the product or market.
 It ranges from highly customized products with low volumes, to highly standardized products with high volume.
 The second dimension, the process lifecycle, is a measure of the maturity of the manufacturing process.
 It ranges from highly manual processes with high unit costs (job shop) to highly automated process with low unit costs (continuous flow).

 Companies can occupy any position in the matrix.
 However, according to the framework, they can only be successful if their product lifecycle stage is consistent with their process lifecycle stage.

-It was developed by Robert H. Hayes and Steven C. Wheelwright and published in the Harvard Business Review in 1979, in the articles titled "Link Manufacturing Process and Product Life Cycles" and "The Dynamics of Process-Product Life Cycles."